-- The list of Historic Resources prepared for the Comprehensive Plan (see the appendix to this chapter) could be utilized as a starting point but should be expanded to include more detail. - The list should be updated at least once every five to ten years.
+- Hire an outside consultant or other qualified professional.
+The inventory should include the location, significance, architectural or historical features and the condition of each historical structure in the community.
+The inventory would ideally identify those structures most threatened and in need of immediate protection measures. - The list of Historic Resources prepared for the Comprehensive Plan (see the appendix to this chapter) could be utilized as a starting point but should be expanded to include more detail. - The list should be updated at least once every five to ten years.

-Policy 6-5: Undertake the completion of a stonewall inventory, and develop a long-term protection strategy for stonewalls.
+Policy 6-5: Undertake the completion of a stone wall inventory, and develop a long-term protection strategy for stone walls.

 - Hire an outside consultant or other qualified professional to complete this inventory.
-The consultant would determine the appropriate criteria to use in identifying these resources but the inventory should investigate three categories of walls: - Original/Historic.
-The inventory should identify all historic stonewalls, determine an approximate date of construction and provide a description of their condition.
+The consultant would determine the appropriate criteria to use in identifying these resources but the inventory should investigate three categories of walls: - Original/ Historic.
+The inventory should identify all historic stone walls, determine an approximate date of construction and provide a description of their condition.
 This can include remnant or partial walls. - Rebuilt/Restored.
 These should be identified by their original construction dates and technique and by the date of restoration. - Modern walls that follow historic landscape patterns such as property boundaries and roadsides.
-These would be either re-creations of lost walls or new walls that follow earlier patterns and construction techniques.

-- Options for protection strategies should include: - Scenic road designation will protect any walls that are within the right-of-way.
-Restrictive provisions regarding stonewalls and other critical landscape features can be written into the scenic road bylaw. - Identify and protect historic stonewalls as individual landmarks with restrictions on demolition and/or reconstruction. - Protect other stonewalls on an as-needed basis through site plan review.
-If a project under review contains a historic stonewall, the Landmarks Preservation Commission should have the ability to recommend measures for its preservation and/or reconstruction. - Develop and implement an enforcement program for stonewall protection.
+These would be either re-creations of lost walls or new walls that follow earlier patterns and construction techniques. - Options for protection strategies should include: - Scenic road designation will protect any walls that are within the right-ofway.
+Restrictive provisions regarding stone walls and other critical landscape features can be written into the scenic road bylaw. - Identify and protect historic stone walls as individual landmarks with restrictions on demolition and/or reconstruction. - Protect other stone walls on an as-needed basis through site plan review.
+If a project under review contains a historic stone wall, the Landmarks Preservation Committee should have the ability to recommend measures for its preservation and/or reconstruction. - Develop and implement an enforcement program for stonewall protection.

-Policy 6-6: Establish a Demolition Delay law.
+Policy 6-6: Establish a Demolition Delay Bylaw.

-- Pursue the creation of a demolition delay law through local legislation.
+• Pursue the creation of a demolition delay bylaw through local legislation.
 This will provide a time period to consider alternatives to demolition.
-The law would provide a requirement that the Landmarks Preservation Commission and Town Historian review all demolition permits requested for historic resources.
-The law would provide a requirement for all historic resources that request a demolition permit be reviewed by the Landmarks Preservation Commission and Town Historian. - Establish a three to six month delay period if a resource is found to be significant to explore options such as resale, relocation, and/or finding funding for rehabilitation and preservation.
-If after the chosen period of time no viable option can be agreed upon, the applicant may be issued a demolition permit. - Demolition delay law legislation only provides a delay; it cannot be a means to deny a demolition permit if no alternative can be found.
+The bylaw would provide a requirement for all historic resources that request a demolition permit be reviewed by the Landmarks Preservation Committee and Town Historian.

+- Establish a three to six month delay period if a resource is found to be significant to explore options such as resale, relocation, and/or finding funding for rehabilitation and preservation.
+If after the chosen period of time, no viable option can be agreed upon, the applicant may be issued a demolition permit. - Demolition delay bylaw legislation only provides a delay; it cannot be a means to deny a demolition permit if no alternative can be found.
 In circumstances of a threat to public safety, certain buildings or structures can be issued an immediate demolition permit regardless of historic significance.
 This is up to the discretion of the Town Building Inspector.

-Policy 6-7: Expand the site plan review process to include the Landmarks Preservation Commission and the Town Historian as advisory authorities.
+Policy 6-7: Expand the site plan review process to include the Landmarks Preservation Committee and the Town Historian as advisory authorities.